 What your body does

-When the platform moves, your body resists that movement automatically.
+So, do vibration plates work?
+Well, when the platform moves, your body resists that movement automatically.
 This triggers what’s called the “tonic vibration reflex,” causing your muscles to contract rapidly.
 That’s why standing in a squat hold for 30 seconds on the plate feels harder than just standing on the floor.
 In fact, studies show these reflexive contractions can help improve strength and performance (PLoS ONE 2024 Meta-analysis).

 Which frequencies matter